cc20002002/kde_gpu/README.md

    ```
    $ pip install kde_gpu
    ```
- This command will run  `setup.py` where we specify the dependencies required to run  `nmf`.
+ This command will run  `setup.py` where we specify the dependencies required to run  `kde_gpu`.
 The dependencies we require are:

            "scipy>=1.0.0",
            "pandas>=0.20.2",